Financial-Times/dotcom-page-kit/packages/dotcom-ui-base-styles/sass/README.md

 - `nUiStylesheetEnd('stylesheet-name')`
 - `nUiStylesheet('stylesheet-name') {}`

-These insert comments that, when built with `n-ui`'s build tools, will split your stylesheet into multiple sub stylesheets.
-Can be used for critical css (e.g. use `head` as the stylesheet name for the same effect as `n-ui@3`'s `nUiCritical()` mixin)
+These insert comments that, when built with `n-ui`’s build tools, will split your stylesheet into multiple sub stylesheets.
+Can be used for critical css (e.g. use `head` as the stylesheet name for the same effect as `n-ui@3`’s `nUiCritical()` mixin)

 ### Caveats and customisations